- The Performance Centre

 Gemma found that aspect valuable; in common with many other performing arts professionals, her career has many facets.
 She is a member of the Rogue Theatre group, co-leader of Flexion, a youth dance company in North East Cornwall, and a freelance choreographer and performer.
 “The summer school was comprehensive and well-rounded, which made it particularly useful.
 Everyone who attended seemed to enjoy and benefit from it.
 It really was fantastic, and much appreciated.”

 As for the facilities, she said: “It is great that The Performance Centre is not going to be reserved just for students’ use.
 The studios are brilliant and it was lovely to have access to them as a professional.
-It’s good to know that University College Falmouth is supporting the wider dance community.”
+It’s good to know that Falmouth University is supporting the wider dance community.”

 If you would like any further information about future Freefall dance classes, workshops and intensives, please contact us via Freefall Dance's facebook page or email@example.com